kundajelab/chipseq_pipeline/README.md

 	INPUT_FASTQ_CTL_REP2_PE2: Path for control fastq for replicate 2 pair 2 (paired-end).

 	# if inputs are tagaligns
+	BAM_PE                  : Set it true if bams are paired end

+	INPUT_BAM_REP1          : Path for input bam for replicate 1.
+	INPUT_BAM_REP2          : Path for input bam for replicate 2.
+	INPUT_BAM_CTL_REP1      : Path for control bam for replicate 1.
+	INPUT_BAM_CTL_REP2      : Path for control bam for replicate 2 (if not exists, leave this blank).

+	# if inputs are tagaligns
-	TAGALIGN_PE: Set it true if tagaligns are paired end
+	TAGALIGN_PE             : Set it true if tagaligns are paired end

 	INPUT_TAGALIGN_REP1     : Path for input tagalign for replicate 1.
 	INPUT_TAGALIGN_REP2     : Path for input tagalign for replicate 2.
-	INPUT_TAGALIGN_CTL_REP1: Path for control tagalign for replicate 1.
+	INPUT_TAGALIGN_CTL_REP1 : Path for control tagalign for replicate 1.
-	INPUT_TAGALIGN_CTL_REP2: Path for control tagalign for replicate 2 (if not exists, leave this blank).
+	INPUT_TAGALIGN_CTL_REP2 : Path for control tagalign for replicate 2 (if not exists, leave this blank).

 # bwa
 	BWA_INDEX_NAME          : Path for bwa index.
 	BWA_ALN_PARAM           : Parameters for bwa align (default: "-q 5 -l 32 -k 2").
 	NTHREADS_BWA_ALN        : Number of threads for bwa aln (default: 2).
 	WALLTIME_BWA_ALN        : Walltime in seconds for bwa aln (default: 36000).
 	MEMORY_BWA_ALN          : Max. memory in MB for bwa aln (default: 8000).
 	WALLTIME_BWA_SAM        : Walltime in seconds for bwa sampe/samse (default: 36000).
 	MEMORY_BWA_SAM          : Max. memory in MB for bwa sampe/samse (default: 8000).

 # signal track generation
 	CREATE_WIG             : Set it true to create wig (default: false).
 	CREATE_BEDGRAPH        : Set it true to create bedgraph (default: false).
 	CONVERT_TO_BIGWIG      : Set it true to convert bedgraph to bigwig signal track (default: false).
-	UMAP_DIR               : Path for umap (for hg19, path for globalmap_k20tok54).
+	UMAP_DIR               : Path for unique mappability tracks (https://sites.google.com/site/anshulkundaje/projects/mappability).
-	SEQ_DIR                : Path for sequence files (for hg19, directory where chr*.fa exist).
+	SEQ_DIR                : Path for sequence files (directory where chr*.fa exist).
-	CHROM_SIZES            : Path for chrom.sizes file for your sequence files.
+	CHROM_SIZES            : Path for chrom sizes file for your sequence files (use fetchChromSizes from UCSC tools).

 # etc.
 	MAPQ_THRESH            : MAPQ_THRESH (default: 30).
 	NREADS                 : NREADS (default.
 15000000).
-	QC_ONLY                : Set it true to test-run and stop before peak calling, false: keep going through IDR (default: false).
-	NUM_REP                : Number of replicates, define it for qc = true only. (default: 2).

 # spp
 	NTHREADS_SPP           : Number of threads for spp (run_spp.R) (default: 2).